chrisop22/hello-world/README.md

 # hello-world
-First try at creating a repository
+First try at creating a repository.
 I am a 30 year old researcher trying to learn data science